-The census night population count of New Zealand is a count of all people present in New Zealand on a given census night.
-This includes visitors from overseas who are counted on census night, but excludes residents who are temporarily overseas on census night.
+The 'census night population count' is all people counted in New Zealand on census night.
+This count includes visitors from overseas who are counted on census night, but excludes New Zealand residents who are temporarily overseas on census night.

-Substitute individual forms are individual forms created by Statistics NZ where there is sufficient evidence that a person exists, but Statistics NZ has no corresponding individual form.
+Substitute individual forms are individual forms created by Statistics New Zealand where there is sufficient evidence that a person exists, but Statistics New Zealand has no corresponding individual form.
 Substitute forms are created to ensure every person and every dwelling is counted in the census.
 No substitute individual forms are created for overseas visitors.